 Stable ownership is bringing new hope to the bankrupt and unfinished Tamarack Resort near Donnelly.

 A group of homeowners purchased the resort.
 Unencumbered by debt, they are slowly forming plans to fulfill the resort’s vision of becoming a high-end resort for skiers flying in from around the world.
 That plan would mean finishing The Village, now wrapped in plastic to keep out the elements.

 The tea company, which is based in Connecticut, received a $59,000 grant from the Idaho Department of Labor’s Workforce Development Training Fund.

-The money will reimburse the company for training employees whose positions would otherwise become obsolete due to automation.
+The money will reimburse the company for training employees whose jobs are changing because of automation.
 The workers will earn an average hourly wage of $18.51 after the training.

 Balsam Brands takes over Rose Room

 A company best known for its artificial Christmas trees is turning the Downtown Boise event venue into offices.